-4.4 Likelihood of having a significant price effect
+1.44.4 Likelihood of having a significant price effect

 Information is deemed to constitute inside information only if the circumstances on which the information is based would, if it became publicly known, likely have significant effect on the prices of a wholesale energy product.
-The Agency understands the criterion of significant price effect to narrow the wide notion of information down to that information which is crucial enough in order to have a potential to significantly affect prices.
+The Agency understands the criterion of significant price effect to narrow the wide notion of information down to that information which is crucial enough in order to have a potential to significantly affect prices, thus excluding that any knowledge of non-public information which potentially has only marginal price effect shall prevent market participants from trading in wholesale energy products.

-According to Article 2(1) of REMIT, the likelihood to significantly affect the prices of wholesale energy products is sufficient in order for the information to be qualified as inside information.
+According to Article 2(1) of REMIT, the likelihood to significantly affect the prices of wholesale energy products is already-sufficient in order for the information to be qualified as inside information.
 Hence, no actual price effect is required.
+It is sufficient if the ex-ante available information is likely to have a significant price effect.

 The concept of likelihood requires an assessment of the extent to which such circumstances would affect the price of a wholesale energy product if they were made public.
-Such an assessment has to take into consideration the anticipated impact of the information in light of the related market participant's activity, as well as the market situation, including specificities of the market (size of the market, balance of demand and supply, steepness of the relevant offer curve - correlated with demand but also with already existing production limitations, information on supply variation already published, time of day - e.g. weekday/weekend, office hours/out of office hours, etc.) and any other market variables likely to affect the related wholesale energy product in the given circumstances.
+Such an assessment has to take into consideration the anticipated impact of the information in light of the totality of the related market participant's activity, as well as the market situation, including specificities of the market (size of the market, balance of demand and supply, steepness of the relevant offer curve - correlated with demand but also with already existing production limitations information on supply variation already published, time of day - e.g. weekday/weekend, office hours/out of office hours-in etc.) and any other market variables likely to affect the related wholesale energy product in the given circumstances.

-Ex-post information may be used to check the presumption that the information has a significant price effect, but should not be used to take action against someone who drew reasonable conclusions from such presumption.
+Ex-post information may be used to check the presumption that the ex-ante information has a significant price effect, but should not be used to take action against someone who drew reasonable conclusions from ex-ante informationsuch presumption.